25 August 2021

 Empowering women’s success

 I have seen this with the community I am part of, Women in Big Data SA, we have received support from different companies in the events and training we have hosted in the past.
-Every company we have engaged with is passionate about finding ways to attract more women in the field, it has been amazing to witness.
+Every company we have engaged with is passionate about finding ways to attract more women into the field, it has been amazing to witness.

 Role models in tech

 The lack of women in the field has been the result of underrepresentation.
 Lately, we have seen more women come forward, either by hosting talks or through the awesome work that they have done.
-Dr Aisha R. Pandor, the co-founder of SweepSouth, is one of the women that has been an inspiration to many young girls.
+Dr. Aisha R. Pandor, the co-founder of SweepSouth, is one of the women that has been an inspiration to many young girls.

 Another amazing lady that has personally inspired me is Tshidi Morabi, the founder of LocTransie.
-She came up with a solution to a problem most South African parents with kids travelling to school were facing.
+She came up with a solution to a problem most South African parents with kids traveling to school were facing.
 She created an app that connects parents with the child’s school transport system, enabling parents to locate the child and the school transport during their school route.